eecs280staff/tutorials/docs/setup_vscode_wsl.md

 ```

 ## Compile and Run
 VS Code does not use an internal build system for C++.
 That means you'll be compiling your code from the terminal.
 In EECS 280 projects, you compile with the `make` utility and a `Makefile` provided with each project.
+You can open the Makefile in VS Code to take a look.

 Identify your desired compilation target, for example, `stats_public_tests.exe` from EECS 280 project 1.
 (Note that this may not compile/run successfully if you haven't started the project yet.)